 While many of the wineries are family estates, I was enthralled by 27-year-old Cecelia Enriquez, who single-handedly runs the Enriquez winery.
 The first in her family to enter the profession, Cecelia is an entrepreneur who successfully pitched her business plan and is implementing her dream of running her 30-plus acre winery.
 She’s the kind of woman I just adore – don’t ask permission or look for reasons why things won’t work, just get out and make it happen.
 Her wines are glorious, especially her pinot noir.
 A beautifully rich blend that will make me more of a red wine drinker.
 Cecilia calls everyone in her wine club part of her family – for her wine is intensely personal.
 Oh, and what a glorious view you get looking across the vineyards!

 Finally, the wonderful Cecilia Enriquez drove Julie and I back to San Francisco (with a quick stop at In-n-Out Burger because California!) so we could head back to San Jose.
+We had big plans for the following day, we were going whale watching san diego has a spot where they take you out early in the morning and they guarantee you will get to see at least one of these amazing creatures.
 As she dropped us off, she invited us back to her vineyard any time.
 She’s lucky I didn’t just pack up and move in!
 Cecilia’s hospitality is a fantastic representation of the entire Petaluma region.
 My huge thanks also to Kristi Trimmer for organizing us all, and inviting me to join in.
 Kristi sees Petaluma as a special place, and I’m glad I got to experience it as well.
 We were treated so well, learned so much and next time we go to San Francisco, I’ll be returning to Petaluma.
 I think you should discover it, too.